 Tips for keeping your bins clean

-All collections will be completed by the end of Monday 6th April 2020.
+Collections will be completed for this area by the end of Monday 26th October 2020.

 Some suggestions for the best ways to look after your bins.

 - have you tried double wrapping your rubbish?